ClojureBridgeLondon/community-docs/docs/curriculum/who-am-i.md

 The function `def` can be used to give a name to something, or more specifically we are defining a name for a value.
 For example, you can give a name to a string or number or most other things in Clojure.

-Lets define a name that contains a string of our name.
-Try defining names for other values too.
+Lets define a name that contains a string of uour name.
+Try defining names for other information about yourself (this information doesn't need to be true).

 ~~~klipse
 (def my-name "John Stevenson")